PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed getFilesInUseForAnal to skip NULL dis datasets
+  * updated analy_brokerage to use memory size
   * added cmtconfig to broker logging
   * enabled cross-cloud for US in PD2P
   * enabled banUser in storeJobs